hyperlane-xyz/hyperlane-monorepo/rust/README.md

 ### Repo layout

+- `abacus-base`
+  - lowest dependency abacus utilities
+  - contains shared utilities for building off-chain agents
+  - this includes
+    - trait implementations for different chains
+    - shared configuration file formats
+    - basic setup for an off-chain agent
 - `abacus-core`
+  - depends on abacus-base
   - contains implementations of core primitives
   - this includes
     - traits (interfaces) for the on-chain contracts
     - model implementations of the contracts in rust
     - merkle tree implementations (for provers)
-- `abacus-base`
-  - contains shared utilities for building off-chain agents
-  - this includes
-    - trait implementations for different chains
-    - shared configuration file formats
-    - basic setup for an off-chain agent
 - `chains/abacus-ethereum`
+  - depends on abacus-core (and transitively abacus-base)
   - interfaces to the ethereum contracts
 - `agents`
   - each of the off-chain agents implemented thus far